GibilGibil

 Variation: dependency upgrade impact

-Forge a fleet and test multiple upgrades in parallel.
-Report which ones break the build.
+Forge several VMs and test multiple upgrades in parallel, and report which ones break the build.
+Via MCP, the orchestrator fans out create_server calls; by hand, use fleet mode:

 gibil run upgrade-1-abc "cd /root/project && npm install react@19 && pnpm test" --json